quangg89/usedcar/README.md

 The dealership should also consider broader market trends and external factors that may impact ability to predict future car prices based on historical sales.
 Some examples of recent context are the increase in new car pricing due to rising cost of materials,  electric vehicle incentives.
 These could either help or hurt used car pricing -- by the time our client would built an inventory, certain exogenous factors could have changed, impacting their business strategy.

+For future steps, additional work can be done on the current dataset to see if it impacts model optimization.
+Filling data gaps with median / mode can work, but we could consider removing rows altogether.
+The filtering parameters could also be modified if there is a specific focus for our client (e.g., European luxury cars vs. trucks vs. any type of car.
+Further model optimization can also be done in these revised datasets (e.g., k fold, alpha).

-For future steps, the client should consider expanding datasets to include other sources -- historical, other current reference, and current sale.
+The client should consider expanding datasets to include other sources -- historical, other current reference, and current sale.
 Historical datasets may look similar to the Kaggle dataset that was analyzed.
 Current references could include sources like KBB, where API would allow quick data integrations.
 Current sale could leverage web scrapers to build a database of current pricing -- this would enable accounting for current market trends to complement historical datasets.